Kendall Gill

 Kendall Cedric Gill (born May 25, 1968) is an American former professional basketball player who now works as a television basketball analyst.
+Throughout his NBA career he was known as “Cold World” for his ice cold demeanor on the court.

 Early life

 Gill was born in Chicago and attended Rich Central High School in Olympia Fields, Illinois.
 Graduating in 1986 as a senior, he led Rich Central to a second-place finish in the IHSA class AA state boys basketball tournament.
 Gill led his team in scoring with 54 points in the four games of the tournament finals, and was named to the six-player All-Tournament team.

 After high school, Gill attended the University of Illinois.
 Playing four years for the Fighting Illini, he was a starter in his last three seasons.
 As a junior, Gill led the Fighting Illini to the 1989 Final Four before losing to Michigan on a last-second shot.
 Also among that fabled "Flyin' Illini" squadron were future NBA players Nick Anderson, Marcus Liberty, Kenny Battle and Illini TV/radio broadcaster Stephen Bardo as well as four-year starter Lowell Hamilton.
 As a senior, Gill led the Big Ten in scoring and was named a first-team All-American (UPI).
 He left Illinois as the seventh-leading scorer in school history.
 Gill's Illini earned NCAA bids each year he played.
 He also won the NCAA Slam Dunk championship in the Final Four his senior season.

 Gill was elected to the "Illini Men's Basketball All-Century Team" in 2004.